 3. What are the consequences on final assessment?

-On the final assessment, if the value of final assessment is greater than the provisional assessment, the assesse needs to pay the differential amount along with interest.
-In case, if the liability as per the provisional assessment is more than the final assessment then the assesse will be granted a refund along with interest @ prescribed rate.
+On the final assessment, if the value of the final assessment is greater than the provisional assessment, the assesse needs to pay the differential amount along with interest.
+In case, if the liability as per the provisional assessment is more than the final assessment then the assesse will be granted a refund along with interest at the prescribed rate.

 4. What is the procedure to be followed to get provisionally assessed?